wingechr/schema/README.md

 # README

-raw files from master branch can be used with: <https://purl.org/dataschema/json/PATH>
+- raw files from master branch in folder `schema` can be used with: <https://purl.org/dat/schema/PATH>